Evictions and Claims of Ownership

 transfer to the superior court

-Once an eviction lawsuit has been transferred from the Justice Court to the Superior Court its almost as if the case is re-starting.
-For instance, the filing fee of $333 (as of 2024) must be paid and the tenants must be served with the date of the upcoming hearing.
-The initial eviction hearing in the Superior Court will be fairly quick, similar to that of the Justice Court.
-When the tenant appears and presents their argument of ownership then the Superior Court judge will set the matter for trial.
+Beginning of the Eviction in the Superior Court.
+Once an eviction lawsuit has been transferred from the Justice Court to the Superior Court, it’s as if the case was re-starting.
+For instance, the filing fee of $333 (as of 2024) must be paid and the tenants must be re-served with the date and time of the upcoming hearing.

 Eviction Trials in the Superior Court.
 At the eviction trial, both parties will present their legal arguments, documentation and testimony that support their positions.
 At the conclusion of the trial the Superior Court judge will decide whether or not there is a landlord-tenant relationship between the two parties or a buyer-seller relationship.
 If the judge determines that there is a landlord-tenant relationship then he or she will enter judgment in favor of the landlord.
 However, if the judge finds that there is a buyer-seller relationship then he or she will dismiss the eviction lawsuit at which point the party seeking the eviction is free to file a quiet title action to settle the dispute of ownership.

+Landlord Frustration.
 Often, when an eviction case is transferred from the Justice Court to the Superior Court, a landlord will respond, “But my tenant doesn’t own the property!
 It’s mine!
 They’re just lying!
 Why does the judge believe them?”

 If you need help from an experienced eviction attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.